Documentation

 Step 1.1: Create an App and Configure Basic Data Structures

-First, we create an app.
+First, we .
 The system name must be unique because it determines the URL address (SYSNAME.directual.app).

 Features (system name Features), main system structure.